danvalero/AzureOSSDBLabs/PostgreSQL Performance Basics/Indexing 101/readme.md

    ![3 11](Media/3-11.png)

-	Notice that now it i using both indexes. *ix_customer_first_name* to get the rows that satisfy the filter on *first_name*, *idx_last_name* to get the rows that satisfy the filter on *last_name* and finally combining them (*BitmapOr* operation) and the total plan cost is 8.89, much better than reading the whole table with a cost of 17.98
+	Notice that now it is using both indexes. *ix_customer_first_name* to get the rows that satisfy the filter on *first_name*, *idx_last_name* to get the rows that satisfy the filter on *last_name* and finally combining them (*BitmapOr* operation) and the total plan cost is 8.89, much better than reading the whole table with a cost of 17.98

 ---